Guides & Resources

 Straightforward answers about getting out of a lease, taking one over, and what parents and co-signers need to know.

-- Lease Takeover vs. Subletting vs. Breaking Your Lease: Which Is Right for You?
+- Lease Takeover vs. Subletting vs. Breaking Your Lease

-A lease takeover transfers your lease to a new tenant who takes over the remaining rent.
-Here's how it works, how it differs from subletting, and how to do it. - How to Find Someone to Take Over Your Lease
+A lease takeover lets a new renter take over your remaining lease so you stop owing rent.
+Here's how it works, the steps, and how it differs from subletting. - How to Find Someone to Take Over Your Lease

 Step-by-step: confirm the lease allows it, price it right, list it where takeover-seekers actually look, screen replies, and get the landlord's written release. - How to Help Your College Student Get Out of an Apartment Lease